Four color theorem: Higher surfaces

-This formula, the Heawood conjecture, was proposed by P. J. Heawood in 1890 and, after contributions by several people, proved by Gerhard Ringel and J. W. T. Youngs in 1968.
+The top formula, the Heawood conjecture, was proposed by P. J. Heawood in 1890 and, after contributions by several people, proved by Gerhard Ringel and J. W. T. Youngs in 1968.
 The only exception to the formula is the Klein bottle, which has Euler characteristic χ = 0 (hence the formula gives p = 7) but requires only six colors, as shown by Philip Franklin in 1934.

 For example, the torus has Euler characteristic χ = 0 (and genus g = 1) and thus p = 7, so no more than seven colors are required to color any map on a torus.
 This upper bound of 7 is sharp: certain toroidal polyhedra, such as the Szilassi polyhedron, require seven colors.

 A Möbius strip requires six colors (Tietze 1910) as do 1-planar graphs (graphs drawn with at most one simple crossing per edge) (Borodin 1984).
 If both the vertices and the faces of a planar graph are colored, in such a way that no two adjacent vertices, faces, or vertex-face pair have the same color, then again at most six colors are needed (Borodin 1984).

 The real projective plane has Euler characteristic χ = 1 and the formula gives p = 6, so no more than six colors are required.